HarcourtsAcademy/grav/user/pages/04.online-learning/10.bites/20160803.interactive-fb-post/interactive-fb-post.md

   provider: "facebook"

 metadata:
-    description: 'Do your social media posts capture your audience's attention and make them reach for the 'like' button?
+    description: 'Do your social media posts capture your audience&rsquo;s attention and make them reach for the &lsquo;like&rsquo; button?
 Take this interactive activity and check.'
     keywords: 'social media, facebook, real estate, engaging, harcourts' 'og:title': 'Create an engaging Facebook post'
-    'og:description': 'Do your social media posts capture your audience's attention and make them reach for the 'like' button?
+    'og:description': 'Do your social media posts capture your audience&rsquo;s attention and make them reach for the &lsquo;like&rsquo; button?
 Take this interactive activity and check.'
     'og:type': 'article'
     'og:url': https://www.academyrealestatetraining.com/online-learning/bites/2016/08/03/interactive-fb-post#pk_campaign=Social-2016-08
     'og:image': https://www.academyrealestatetraining.com/online-learning/bites/2016/08/03/interactive-fb-post/interactive-fb-post.png

 ---

-Do your social media posts capture your audience's attention and make them reach for the 'like' button?
+Do your social media posts capture your audience&rsquo;s attention and make them reach for the &lsquo;like&rsquo; button?
 Take this interactive activity and check.

 ===